dperrr/text-summarization/README.md

-# 🚀 AI-Powered Document Summarization System
+#  AI-Powered Document Summarization System

-A web-based platform that allows users to summarize text using Traditional algorithm such as TF-IDF and Aho-Corasick algorithms and generate clean, human-readable summaries via BART-Large-CNN.
+A web-based platform that allows users to summarize text using Traditional algorithm such as TF-IDF and Aho-Corasick algorithms and generate clean, human-readable summaries via Gemini LLM

 ---

-## 🧩 System Features
+##  System Features

 - **Text Summarization using a Hybrid Approach:**
   - 🔹 **TF-IDF**: Extracts statistically significant sentences based on word frequency.